 methodology laid down by the FCA.
 This compares the total share purchases and sales

 less total creations and liquidations with the average net asset value of the fund.

 > 7 Day Fund Liquidity is calculated based upon 30% of trailing 20 day average volume.

-< Net Yield is the historic dividend income paid by the fund in the 12 months ending 31st Dec 2014 after the deduction of all expenses including management fees (i.e the OCF).
-Gross Yield reflects the historic dividend income received by the fund in the 12 months ending 31st Dec 2014 i.e. the Net Yield plus the OCF.
+< Gross Yield reflects the historic dividend income received by the fund in the 12 months ending 31st Dec 2014 before the deduction of all expenses including management fees.
+Net Yield is Gross Yield less the deduction of all expenses including management fees i.e. Gross Yield less the OCF.
 In both cases we use the T Class Shares as reference.
 Please note that rates would vary for I Class and R Class shares.